-McIntosh’s account of the mounted skeleton omits the source of several elements, and these omissions have not been remedied by any subsequent publication known to us.
-The elements of unspecified origin are the atlas (C1), chevrons, and left ilium, femur and tibia.
-Furthermore, while McIntosh noted that the left fibula and pes of the original mount were taken from CM 33985 and that these were not used in the casts, he did not say how the left fibula and pes were furnished in the casts.
+McIntosh’s (1981) account of the mounted fossil skeleton omits the sources of several elements, and these omissions have not been remedied by any subsequent publication known to us.
+The elements of unspecified origin are the atlas (C1), chevrons, and left ilium, femur, and tibia.
+Furthermore, while McIntosh noted that the left fibula and several left pedal elements of the original mount were taken from CM 33985 and that these were not used in the casts, he did not indicate how the left fibula and pes were furnished in the casts.

-As best as we can determine, the atlas used in the casts and the original Carnegie mounts (Holland 1906:figure 1) was a sculpture rather than a cast of a specific element from another specimen.
-It does not resemble the atlas illustrated by Marsh (1896:plate XXVII, part 1) as belonging to Diplodocus longus, and reproduced by Hatcher (1901:figure 4).
+As best we can determine, the atlas used in the casts and the original Carnegie mount (Holland 1906:figure 1) was a sculpture rather than a cast of a specific element from another specimen.
+It does not resemble the atlas illustrated by Marsh (1896:plate XXVII, part 1) as belonging to D. longus, and reproduced by Hatcher (1901:figure 4).
 Nor, as noted above, do its neural arches resemble those of AMNH 969, illustrated by Holland (1906:figure 14).
-Furthermore, it seems that the atlas in the present Carnegie mount is different again, having longer and slenderer posterior processes of the neural arch than those in the atlas used for the London cast and presumably for the original Carnegie mount (Figure 9).
-This change may have been made at the same time that the original skull was replaced by a cast of CM 11161 (see below).
+Furthermore, it seems that the atlas in the present Carnegie mount is different yet again, having longer and slenderer posterior processes of the neural arch than those of the atlas used in the London cast and possibly for the original Carnegie mount as well (Figure 12).
+This change may have been made at the same time that the original skull replica was replaced by a cast of CM 11161 (see below), or alternatively a different sculpt of the atlas may have been used in 1907 for the original version of the Carnegie Museum’s own mount.

-The cervical ribs of the atlas present another mystery.
-Holland’s (1906:figure 1) illustration of the head and anterior neck of the London cast omit these, and they seem to have been absent from the original Carnegie mount itself (see detail in various figures herein).
-Neither are they present in the current Carnegie mount (detail in Figure 1, pers. obs.).
-However, the Paris mount features a pair of very large atlantal ribs, extending back well past the posterior end of the axis.
-They resemble the element illustrated by Holland (1906:figure 20) as a “supposed rib of the atlas of Diplodocus preserved in the American Museum of Natural History” and may be sculptures based on this element.
-However, the bone illustrated by Holland (1906:figure 21) as the rib of the axis is not included in the Paris mount.
-Much atlantal ribs are currently present in the London mount (Taylor, pers. obs., 2022) but are currently absent from the Berlin mount (Daniela Schwarz, pers. comm., 2022) and were absent even before the remount in the 2000s (Taylor, pers. obs.).
-Why the large atlas ribs were included in the Paris cast and smaller ones in London casts, but omitted from the Carnegie mount and the Berlin, cast is unknown.
+The ribs of the atlas present another mystery.
+Holland’s (1906:figure 1) illustration of the skull and anterior neck of the London cast omits these, and they seem to have been absent from the original Carnegie mount itself as well (see detail in various figures herein).
+Neither are they present in the current Carnegie mount (detail in Figure 1; Taylor, pers. obs., 2019).
+However, the Paris cast features a pair of very large atlantal ribs that extend posteriorly well past the posterior end of the axis.
+They resemble the element illustrated by Holland (1906:figure 20) as a “supposed rib of the atlas of Diplodocus preserved in the American Museum of Natural History” and may therefore be sculptures based on this element.
+However, the second bone that Holland (1906:figure 21) illustrated as the putative rib of the axis is not included in the Paris mount.
+The Vienna cast has long atlas ribs similar to those of the Paris mount, but they are not identical, having a wavy ventral rather than dorsal margin, and possessing a dorsal expansion of their proximal end (Taylor 2024).
+Atlantal ribs are currently absent from the London mount (Taylor 2022b) and also from the Berlin mount (Daniela Schwarz, pers. comm., 2022), and they were absent from the latter cast even before its remount in the 2000s (Taylor, pers. obs., 2005).
+Bizarrely, the Russian cast has different and simpler, rod-like, atlantal ribs (Taylor 2024).
+Why differing large atlantal ribs were included in the Paris and Vienna casts, and small ones in the Russian cast, but these elements were omitted from the Carnegie mount and the London and Berlin casts, is unknown.